RocketMod/Rocket.Documentation/content/development-guide/getting-started/making-your-first-plugin.md

 using Rocket.Core.User;
 ```

-your file should now look something like this
+Your file should now look something like this
 ```csharp
 using Rocket.API.DependencyInjection;
 using Rocket.API.Eventing;